 The manufacturing sector is one where job growth is a strained situation.
 Manufacturing companies are having a hard time filling the positions needed.
 And, with the growth seen in this sector, it will mean more jobs available.
 We’ve seen positive changes such as tax reform and lower unemployment over the past year.
 These changes are making it even harder to fill job openings.
-Moving into 2019, companies need to be looking for ways to deal with job growth, and the manufacturing skills gap, that will meet their needs.
+Moving into 2019, the manufacturing skills gap needs to be top of mind.
+This year, companies need to be looking for ways to deal with job growth that will meet their needs.

 The current data on job analysis provides a positive outlook for 2019.
 Job growth is on the rise and the need for blue-collar workers and manual labor is at an all-time high.
 Sectors that haven’t seen wages raised in years are now looking at increased pay.
 Factories are hiring more workers and are producing more goods.
 But how will these changes effect manufacturing, particularly when it comes to employment?